johantre/msword-properties-generator/README.md

 The user can provide a Dropbox, Google Drive or MS OneDrive link to a signature image to include in the document.

 2 types of information needed to insert in the template document;
+  - Provider information:
+    - Filling out a GitHub Actions form.<br>
+    That information will be encrypted and stored in this repo for you to later use again.<br>
   - Customer information in either two ways:
     - MSExcel workbook containing the Customer Custom Properties ([OffersCustomer.xlsx](res%2FOffersCustomer.xlsx)).
      Multiple Customers are possible.
-For each Customer an MSWord and pdf pair will be generated and send to you.
+For each Customer an MSWord and pdf pair will be generated and send to the given mail address.
-    - Filling out a GitHub Actions form.
-  - Provider information:
-    - Filling out a GitHub Actions form.<br>
+    - Filling out a GitHub Actions form.<br>This will be the form that triggers the generation of the document pairs. (.docx and .pdf)
-    That information will be encrypted and stored in this repo for you to later use again.<br>

 At the moment of writing, depending of your choice, after the above actions this will result in:
 - Sending a mail to the provided mail of the provider with the generated documents